 Studies that Rochman has conducted in California have found microfibers that have absorbed heavy metals, PCBs, fossil fuel compounds, and PBDEs, the harmful compounds found in flame retardants.
 All of which get passed up the food chain, ending on our plates as food.

 We’re All Connected … Whether You Like it or Not

 There are a number of proposed solutions to this problem, some have proposed putting filters on washing machines to prevent microfibers from escaping, Mark Brown is working to reform the clothing industry by promoting the use of only natural fibers.
 In order to fully resolve this issue, we must remove all microfibers from the ocean and waterways and provide fish with a clean healthy environment to live in.
 However, these options seem to be far off in the future.

 If you don’t care to consume plastic along with your seafood, eliminating fish from your diet would be the first logical move.
-While there might not be a viable solution for poisoned fish right now, this finding teaches us a very valuable lesson about the karmic cycle of pollution.
-When we are constantly putting pollution into our environment, it will inevitably make its way back to us.
-The best way we can keep this from happening is to stop the pollution at the source.
+While there might not be a viable solution for poisoned fish right now, this finding teaches us a very valuable lesson about the karmic cycle of Pollution.
+When we are constantly putting Pollution into our environment, it will inevitably make its way back to us.
+The best way we can keep this from happening is to stop the Pollution at the source.
 Be mindful of the materials your clothing is made of and always look for natural fibers such as linen and organic cotton.

-We must learn from the mistakes we’ve made and make every attempt to be conscious about how the things we product and consume are impacting the planet.
+We must learn from the mistakes we’ve made and make every attempt to be conscious about how the things we produce and consume are impacting the planet.
 John Muir once wrote, “When we try to pick out anything by itself we find that it is bound fast by a thousand invisible cords that cannot be broken, to everything in the universe. ”